Ernestas-wq/05_FileBrowserPHP/README.md

 It is set to run 1 level above index.php directory so make sure to save it accordingly.
 ## Usage
 To run simply add the project folder to your AMPPS projects directory (by default ...Ampps/www/).
+You can find test user details in users.json
 Then open the directory via localhost.
 And there you go, file manager is running!